Tlmače: Facilities

 The town has a public library, a cinema, a gym and football stadium.
-Adding to the facilities, the town has a motocross track.
+Adding to the facilities, the town has a motocross track, which has hosted international events.
 It has a pharmacy and doctor's surgery and a specialized outpatient facility for adolescents and children.
 The town has a number of food and general stores and a petrol station.

 The town has its own birth registry office and police force.
 It is also connected by railway.

 Sports and cultural events

-Every year the town in the month of May organizes a Marathon known as TLMAČSKA Dvadsaťpäťka (Tlmače 25).
-The following event would be now known as TLMAČSKÝ POLMARATÓN (Tlmače Half Marathon).
-Marathon runners that also includes professionals take active part in this event.
+The town organised an annual road race known as the Tlmačská dvadsaťpäťka (Tlmače 25).
+Since 2014 its distance has been limited to a half marathon and the event is known as the Tlmačský polmaratón (Tlmače half marathon).
+Its 40th edition was held in 2023.

-The town has its own football club known as SPARTAK TLMAČE.
+The town had its own football club, FKM Tlmače, which was unable to play in the town due to an ownership dispute over the football pitch between 2011 and 2013.
+The town was represented in the national Extraliga for men's tennis, finishing last and being relegated in 2009.

-Every year in the month of June the town also organizes a theatre festival known as TLMAČSKE ČINOHRANIE.
+The town also organised an annual theatre festival known as Tlmačské činohranie.
 This event is a three-day event in which amateur theatre groups from different cities of Slovakia actively participate.